 A strategy of transforming an industry

-We wanted to create a new reputation that would attract employees and get more people to choose the bus.
-But we knew that no media campaign could do the job.
-We had to change the staff and management focus from tangible measures such as delays and towards job satisfaction and good experiences for the customers.
-We had to change the culture and internal perception of the job before we could change the image of bus drivers externally.
+We wanted to create a new reputation that would attract employees and get more people to choose the bus, but we knew that no media campaign could do the job.
+We had to change the staff and management focus from tangible measures, such as delays, towards more intangible measures, such as job satisfaction and positive customer experiences.
+We had to change the culture and internal perception of the job before we could change the public's image of bus drivers.
 We created three major initiatives: